KevinMcD25/MIS352GroupKEAH/README.md

 "How can I add a pin on top of a picture in HTML?"

 *Andrew Taughinbaugh*
-"why wont my bootstrap work?"
+"why won't my bootstrap work?"

 "How do I resize images in the carousel?"

 "How do I make my navbar useable?"

+ "how do I get this proc to stop repeating"